vserova/book/pages/ch_cgi.md

 | 504         | Gateway Timeout                                                     |
 | 505         | HTTP Version Not Supported                                          |

-<span class="nctnt highlight">Note:</span> Status code 404 should be reserved for situations when the requested resource does not exist.
+*Note:* Status code 404 should be reserved for situations when the requested resource does not exist.
 It should not be used as a "catch-all" such as when the client simply uses invalid parameters.

 FCGI Redirection and Debugging C++ Toolkit CGI Programs
 -------------------------------------------------------

 Development, testing, and debugging of CGI applications can be greatly facilitated by making them [FastCGI](http://www.fastcgi.com/)-capable and using a simple proxy script.
 The basic idea is that FastCGI-enabled applications can be started once and process many requests without exiting, thereby improving performance.

-Applications that were written to use the C++ Toolkit CGI framework (see [example above](#example-above)) can easily be made to run under your account, on your development machine, and in a number of ways (e.g. standalone, with special configuration, under a debugger, using a memory checker, using <span class="nctnt ncbi-app">strace</span>, etc.).
+Applications that were written to use the C++ Toolkit CGI framework (see [example above](#example-above)) can easily be made to run under your account, on your development machine, and in a number of ways (e.g. standalone, with special configuration, under a debugger, using a memory checker, using **strace**, etc.).
 This is accomplished by "tunneling" through a simple FCGI proxy script that forwards HTTP requests to your application and returns the HTTP responses.

 The process is described in the following sections: